helidon-io/helidon/inject/inject/injections.md

 Scope of services: inherited from provider
 Mutability: immutable within the scope
 Registry: MUST store the result and re-use it

+### `QualifiedProvider`

+This service provides one or more instances that are qualified by a specific qualifier, and are either typed, or of any type (depending on the second generic type parameter - if `java.lang.Object`, then the provider accepts any contract, if anything else, only that contract would be supported).

+Scope of services: inherited from provider
+Mutability: depends on the provider, each injection point causes an invocation of this provider

 ### `InjectionPointProvider`